giiaann/listapresenca/README.md

 1. **Check and Install Dependencies**:

 For Windows users, the application is meant to ready for use.
-But, to make sure you have all libs and dependencies, there is one check_install.bat script that should check everything for you.
+But, to make sure you have all libs and dependencies, there is one <b>"*check_install.bat*"<b> script that should check everything for you.

 ## Running the Application